Vynny/SimpleDistributedBank/distributedproject/README.md

 - 1 FrontEnd
 - n Clients (manager or customer)

-To start all the required binaries at once, run:
+To start all the required binaries at once on windows, run **startall.bat**
-    - **Windows**: startall.bat

 ### Triggering Errors
 #### Byzantine